-IPv6 addresses are autoconfigured from IIDs which are again constructed from link-layer address information to save memory in devices and to facilitate efficient IP header compression as per [RFC6282].
+IPv6 addresses may be autoconfigured from IIDs which may again be constructed from link-layer address information to save memory in devices and to facilitate efficient IP header compression as per [RFC6282].
+Link-layer-derived addresses have a static nature and may involuntarily expose private usage data on public networks.
+Refer to Section 8.